-Whole genome sequencing of de novo balanced rearrangements in prenatal diagnosisNovember 7th, 2012 in Genetics /
+Whole genome sequencing of de novo balanced rearrangements in prenatal diagnosisNovember 7, 2012 in Medicine & Health / Genetics

 Whole genome sequencing of the DNA code of three prenatal samples provided a detailed map of the locations of their chromosomal abnormalities in 14 days, scientists reported today at the American Society of Human Genetics (ASHG) 2012 meeting in San Francisco.